ChileBob/Yak/README.md

 yak-web :-
 - This is the websocket server, run it from a terminal.
 - It broadcasts everything it receives from yec-yak & zec-yak to all connected clients.

+yak-client :-
+- Command line websocket client, run it from a terminal.
+- Listens to broadcasts from yak-web.
+- Decrypts shielded notifications using a viewkey.

 zec-yak :-
 - Zcash fullnode (zcashd) connector/client.